 It is possible to get rid of running bamboo by spraying them with chemical herbicides or by using organic weed control methods, but discretion is the better part of valor.
 Plant a clumping bamboo, to begin with, and you will not have to spend hours of landscape work to remove it.
 Examples of clumping bamboos include:

 - Fargesia rufa Green Panda, or "Green Panda bamboo"

 Sift through the soil in the hole to check for rhizomes.
-Repeat for next shoot.
-Some rhizomes will inevitably remain unharvested, resulting in fresh shoots, later; so be prepared to have to repeat the entire operation.
+Repeat the process for every shoot.
+Some rhizomes will inevitably remain unharvested, resulting in fresh shoots that emerge later.
+Be prepared to repeat the entire operation.

 - Cut the bamboo shoots down.

 - Cut down the new crop of bamboo that will result.

 The rationale behind the cutting method is that this process will exhaust the energy stored in the rhizomes underground.

 This approach is recommended only for a self-contained stand.
 If the running bamboo is part of a larger stand that spans your property border and extends to a neighboring property, then the problem is more complicated.
 The two stands will be joined by a system of rhizomes.
 If your neighbor's running bamboo remains healthy, it will continue to feed the bamboo on your side of the property line through this underground network.

 In such a case, you will have to sever the rhizomes that bind the two stands of running bamboo together.
 Dig a ditch to access the system of rhizomes and sever them with a spade.
 After the ditch is dug, lay a barrier down to prevent repeating the process.